Interstate 169 Kentucky

 Overview

-Interstate 169 is the proposed designation for Edward T. Breathitt Pennyrile Parkway between I-24 near Hopkinsville and the exchange joining I-69 and Wendell H. Ford Western Kentucky Parkway (Future I-369) near Nortonville.
-Currently no time table has been established for the inclusion of I-169 signage along this portion of the parkway.
+Interstate 169 is the designation for the Edward T. Breathitt Pennyrile Parkway between I-24 near Hopkinsville and the exchange joining I-69 and Wendell H. Ford Western Kentucky Parkway (Future I-569) near Nortonville.
+Costing $14 million, upgrades bringing the 34 miles of the Pennyrile Parkway to Interstate standards were completed in December 2024.
+Work beginning in 2023 increased bridge clearances, redesigned ramps and improved bridges among other changes.
+With those standards met, the parkway was redesignated as I-169 (Latek, 2024).

 Route Information